 Study Options: E-learning (online) or Correspondence (paper)

 Aims of the Course

-- To have a deeper understanding of health and disease and to provide the tools to support clients in a return to health via Ayurvedic diet and lifestyle.
+- To have a deeper understanding of health and disease and to provide the tools to support clients in their return to health via Ayurvedic diet and lifestyle

 Ayurveda is an ancient system of healing that has its roots in the depths of Indian antiquity.
 It is the oldest medical system on the planet and most other medical traditions have their roots in Ayurveda.
-Thousands of years ago ‘India’ coved a vast area, from as far as Afghanistan to China.
+Thousands of years ago ‘India’ covered a vast area, from Afghanistan to China.

 Ayur means ‘Life’ and Veda means ‘knowledge’.
 Ayurveda then is ‘the knowledge of life’.
-It is a system that helps us understand our true nature and our relationship with everything around us.
+It is a system whic helps us to understand our true nature and our relationship with everything around us.
 Ayurveda gives us the knowledge for a long and healthy life by offering a deep understanding of each person’s unique body.
-Ayurveda allows us to recognise the true essence of a person and that we are totally unique, unlike modern western medicine, which likes to place people in categories, name their diseases, and relies upon trials, assuming that everyone is essentially the same.
+Ayurveda allows us to recognise the true essence of a person and that we are totally unique.
+This is unlike modern western medicine, which likes to place people in categories, name their diseases, and rely upon trials, assuming that everyone is essentially the same.